 Background

-The inaugural 2021-2023 Innovate Reconciliation Action Plan (RAP) was developed and adopted in September 2021, with more than 60 actions outlined to support better outcomes with the shire's three Traditional Owner groups and First Nations Peoples more broadly across the shire.
-Most of these actions have now been completed.
+The RAP outlined over 60 actions aimed at strengthening relationships and outcomes with the shire’s three Traditional Owner groups and First Nations peoples more broadly.
+The majority of these actions have now been completed.

 -